cypress-io/cypress-documentation/source/guides/dashboard/gitlab-integration.md

 title: Gitlab Integration
 ---

-{% note info %}
-Gitlab integration is currently in private beta.
-{% endnote %}

 The {% url "Cypress Dashboard" https://on.cypress.io/dashboard %} can integrate your Cypress tests with your Gitlab workflow via {% urlHash 'commit statuses' Commit-statuses %} and {% urlHash 'merge request comments' Merge-Request-comments %}.
 A project first needs to be {% url "setup to record" projects %} to the Cypress Dashboard to use Gitlab integration.

 {% note warning %}